DerwenAI/strwythura/README.md

+# Strwythura

-# Strwythura tutorial, based on the GraphGeeks.org talk 2024-08-14
+Strwythura tutorial, based on a presentation for GraphGeeks.org on 2024-08-14

 How to construct _knowledge graphs_ from unstructured data sources using SOTA models for _named entity recognition_ (NER):